danangcrysnanto/bovine-graphs-mapping/part1_varselect/README.md

 We have already provided the simulated reads in 4 breeds in `../data/part1/reads_sim`.

+#### 2. Graph construction and mapping

-**2. Filtered variants according to allele frequency in breeds and construct graphs from it.
-Then mapping simulated reads from each breed to the all genome graphs constructed from the same breeds**
+Filtered variants according to allele frequency in breeds and construct graphs from it.
+Then mapping simulated reads from each breed to the all genome graphs constructed from the same breeds

 Next, we need to create a vcf files with variants filtered according to the minimum allele frequency.
 We used allele frequency threshold from 0-0.1 with 0.01 increment and 0.1-1.0 with 0.1 increment,  20 interval for each breeds.